postgrespro/pg_probackup/Documentation.md

     - Make sure the parameter `max_wal_senders` is set high enough to leave at least one session available for the backup process.
     - Set the parameter `wal_level` to be higher than `minimal`.

-If you are going to take PAGE backups in STREAM mode, you also have to configure WAL archiving as explained in the section called [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).
+Even if you are planning to take PAGE backups in STREAM mode, you have to configure WAL archiving as explained in the section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).

 Once these steps are complete, you can start taking FULL, PAGE, DELTA and PTRACK backups in STREAM mode.